-Activity Plan: Include a description of the activities proposed to help achieve the objectives.
+Activity Plan for FY 2019 - 2021: Include a description of the activities proposed to help achieve the objectives.
 If group audits are planned, include an estimate of the number of group audits.
 Activity Plan:

-- 1. Assign and complete all SAs due during FY 2018 at least 300 SAs. - 2.
+- Assign and complete all SAs due during FY2019 through FY2021 at least 220 SAs annually (based on a previous 5 year average completed).
+The amount would be adjusted based on the previous 5 year average to use as a goal for completing the SAs. - 2.
 Two safety audit blitzes will be conducted in conjunction with FMCSA in ND to have an impact on the high number of new carriers. - 3.
 Require auditors to promptly (within 3 days) submit each SA to the coordinator for review. - 4.
 Coordinate with FMCSA to develop and deliver in-service training for the coordinator and auditors as needed. - 5.
-During all SAs, present a North Dakota Safety Fact Sheet, targeting three data-based safety problems in North Dakota. - 6.
 Evaluate program continuity plan to assess the need for training, personnel, or other resources.